notseekeru/notseekeru/README.md

 I am very obsessed with tech and infrastructure and that's what keeps me to do what I do.

 🎯 Current Goal:
-- Designing and Building Distributed System by using Kubernetes + Terraform + Cloud Providers(AWS or DO)
 - Experiment on 3 Way Distributed Database load test, indexing, and migration.
 - Applying High level System Design Concepts on Systems & Applications
 - Studying networking fundamentals to reduce my weakpoints by building my own http engine.